-Start out with the biggest flowers, then add the medium sized and fill up the empty space with detail flowers for texture.
+Start out with the biggest flowers, then add the medium-sized and fill up the empty space with detailed flowers for texture.

 Odd numbers is your friend

 Make sure to show of your flowers from different angles.
-It's the combiniation of a subtle sideview and a full on frontal portrait that creates a beautiful combination.
-Also try to include a bud and a withering flower.
-That way you honour the flowers life and at the same time gives your posy interest out of the normal perfect posy.
+It’s the combination of a subtle side view and a full-on frontal portrait that creates a beautiful combination.
+Also, try to include a bud and a withering flower.
+That way you honor the flower’s life and at the same time give your posy interest out of the normal perfect posy.

 Think of the rythm in your piece

-Put on some sweet tunes while doing this excercise.
+put on some sweet tunes while doing this exercise.
 The music will get to your pencil and help you sketch with music in mind.
-All beautiful art have a rythm that you can almost see in the brush strokes and in the lines.
+All beautiful art has a rhythm that you can almost see in the brush strokes and in the lines.
 See if you can create that.
-And it is totally up to you if it is Mozart og Beoncé - it's all a styles choice.
+And it is totally up to you if it is Mozart or Beoncé – it’s all a styles choice.

 Now that you have your sketch all ready you can go on sketching on your nice watercolor paper with no fear.
-You can totally sketch on there as well with your pencil, just make sure you dont press too hard.
-You want to able to get rid of the lines afterwards..
+You can totally sketch on there as well with your pencil, just make sure you don’t press too hard.
+You want to be able to get rid of the lines afterward.

-If you want to see this whole process from sketch to final posy you can check out my newest Class right.
-You can find it in 2 ways:
+If you want to see this whole process from sketch to final posy you can check out the Class 5 Flowers in Watercolor and ink right here:Camilla Damsbo Art School